ronyn0/cardform2/README.md

 To preview readme press ctrl+shift+v

-To launch the application do $npm run devstart if node says the port is in use do $ lsof -i tcp:3000 to find the process and use $ kill -9 PID to end it
+To launch the application do $npm run devstart if node says the port is in use do $ lsof -i :3000 -t | xargs kill

 Big problems become small problems, small problems become nothing.